Category Archives: Serbian/Yugoslav Royals

 Back in Yugoslavia, two rival resistance groups had been born during the Nazi invasion.
 The first loyalist group was led by Colonel Dragoljub Mihailovic who served as Minister of Defense for the Yugoslav government in exile.
 The other group, the Partisans, was led by the communist party leader Josip Broz – later known as Tito.
 Following the German occupation, civil war broke out between the two groups.
 Despite initially supporting Mihailovic, the Allies soon began to support Tito.
 In 1944, the Partisans entered Belgrade and established a Communist government.
 The following year, in November 1945, the new government abolished the monarchy and formally deposed King Peter II.
 This was, however, done without any referendum and the King never abdicated.
 Yugoslavia would remain a communist state for over 40 years.

-After the war, Peter and Alexandra left London, living in France and Switzerland before settling in the United States in 1949.
+After the war, Peter and Alexandra left London and lived in France and Switzerland before settling in the United States in 1949.
 The marriage suffered from the strain of Peter’s numerous affairs and the constant struggle to find sources of income.
 Eventually, they went their separate ways.
 King Peter settled permanently in the United States while Alexandra took her son and moved to Venice with her mother.

 King Peter II, 1966 source: Royal Family of Serbia